prdproduct-management

 • Extract insights.
 Pull out specific pain points, feature requests, and quotes.
 Tag them.
 Deduplicate across sources.

 • Weight by frequency.
-A pain point mentioned by 5 different customers is stronger evidence than one mentioned by 1.
+A pain point mentioned by 5 different customers is stronger signal than one mentioned by 1.
 Use mention counts to inform priority.

 • Flag assumptions.
-Any requirement with weak evidence (one mention, low confidence) gets flagged explicitly.
+Any requirement with weak signal (one mention, low confidence) gets flagged explicitly.
 "Assumption: most teams have fewer than 10 members (based on 2 of 6 interviews)."

-When every requirement traces to evidence, PRD reviews stop being opinion debates and start being prioritization discussions.
+When every requirement traces to customer signal, PRD reviews stop being opinion debates and start being prioritization discussions.

 Why PRDs need to be agent-ready in 2026